yuifu/moccs/README.md

 - `--label <string>`: (Optional) Label used as the prefix of output files.
 Default is 'MOCCS_result'.
 - `--mask`: (Optional) Mask lower-case characters in fasta file as 'N'.
 - `--threshold <float>`: (Optional) Only print k-mers with AUCs higher than this value.
 - `--stranded`: (Optional) Count k-mers on the forward strand.
 This is useful when you analyze sequences bound by RNA-binding proteins (RBPs) (e.g. CLIP-Seq data).
+By default, MOCCS sums counts of a k-mer and its reverse-complement before calculation of the AUC score.
-- `--low-count-threshold <float>`: (Optional) Only print k-mers with AUCs higher than this value.
+- `--low-count-threshold <float>`: (Optional) Set the low-count threshold.
+Those k-mers whose counts are less than this value will be filtered.
+By default, MOCCS set the low-count threshold to `N * (w - k + 1) / 4^k`.

 Note that `MOCCS_visualize.r` must be located on the same directory as `MOCCS.pl`.